jimjag/beanshell2/README.md

 So this is actually a fork of the Beanshell2 fork.
 The goal is to provide an alternative to those who are using, and need, 2.0b6 but also include the various improvements that were folded into the Beanshell2 project.
-Basically, the intent is to be the new home of Beanshell (version 2.0).
+Basically, the intent is to be the new home of Beanshell2 (version 2.0).

 This fork is licensed [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-It is based on Beanshell 2.0b6, which is licensed ALv2, and all patches/contributions to Beanshell2 were also under ALv2.
+It is based on Beanshell 2.0b6, which is licensed ALv2 plus  all patches/contributions to Beanshell2 that were also under ALv2.